 College Planning in a COVID-19 World

 It's a whole new world we're living in as we navigate this current global pandemic and the restrictions that accompany it.
-If you're a high school junior looking ahead to college admissions season this fall, you've likely had to seriously alter many of the plans you had in place to prepare for your post-secondary life.
+If you're a high school student looking ahead to college admissions season this fall, you've likely had to seriously alter many of the plans you had in place to prepare for your post-secondary life.
 With school on hold, standardized tests canceled, and campus visits unavailable, how can you move forward with college planning?

 It's certainly a new landscape, but you do have options to help you learn about colleges, interact with admissions representatives, and start preparing for your applications.
 We've laid out some helpful ideas below.